Icelandic Name Generator - Character Names from the Norse Tradition

 Icelandic Naming: Patronymics and the Name Registry

-Iceland still uses the patronymic (and now matronymic) naming system — children take a surname that is their parent's given name plus the suffix *-son* (son) or *-dóttir* (daughter).
+Iceland still uses the patronymic (and now matronymic) naming system, where children take a surname formed from their parent's given name plus *-son* or *-dóttir*.
 Jón Jónsson's daughter Sigríður is Sigríður Jónsdóttir.
-This is functional; Iceland has a population small enough that it works.
-The National Registry maintains a list of approved Icelandic names — names must be compatible with Icelandic grammar and phonology to be approved.
-Icelandic given names preserve Old Norse roots directly: Sigrid/Sigríður (victory + beautiful), Björn (bear), Helga (holy), Gunnar (battle warrior), Freya (the goddess), Magnús (great force).
-Old Norse compound names: Þórsteinn (Thor's stone), Eiríkur (ever ruler — the Icelandic form of Eric), Guðrún (the most famous of all Old Norse women's names, from *guð* (god) and *rún* (secret)).
-The *þ* (thorn) character — which appears in Icelandic names like Þór (Thor), Þorsteinn, Þorvaldur — is the original Old English/Old Norse character for the "th" sound.
-Its survival in modern Icelandic is one of the marks of the language's conservatism.
-In romanized transliteration it becomes "th" — Thorsteinn, Thorvaldur.
+It works because Iceland's population is small enough that it can.
+The National Registry maintains an approved list: names must fit Icelandic grammar and phonology, or they are rejected.
+Icelandic given names preserve Old Norse roots without much mediation: Sigríður (victory + beautiful), Björn (bear), Helga (holy), Gunnar (battle warrior), Freya (the goddess), Magnús (great force).
+Compound names layer those roots together: Þórsteinn (Thor's stone), Eiríkur (ever ruler, the Icelandic form of Eric), Guðrún (from *guð*, god, and *rún*, secret), which is arguably the most resonant woman's name in the entire Old Norse corpus.
+The character *þ* (thorn) appears in names like Þór, Þorsteinn, Þorvaldur.
+It is the original Old English and Old Norse letter for the "th" sound, and its survival in modern Icelandic is one of the clearest signs of how conservative the language remains.
+In romanized transliteration it becomes "th": Thorsteinn, Thorvaldur.

 Using the Generator